Mississippi Road Trip: 7 Fascinating Places to Visit in the Magnolia State

 To follow this bucket list USA Mississippi road trip, fly into Memphis, Tennessee, and out of Jackson, Mississippi.

 Along the way, there are plenty of unique and beautiful accommodations to stay in when you visit Mississippi.
 I’ve recommended lodgings throughout this article.
-You can use Booking.com to book most of them or look for vacation rentals if you’d like the comforts of home.
+You can use Booking.com to book most of them or look for vacation rentals if you’d like having the comforts of a kitchen and laundry.

 A few of the famous blues bars to add to your Memphis itinerary are Blues City Café, Blind Bear Speakeasy (downtown) and Rum Boogie Café Blues Hall.